The Amorettes: 2019 and lineup changes

 The first show for the new line-up of Montgomery, O'Toole and Buchanan was in the Netherlands on 20 April, as the band returned to the Dijkrock Festival.
 The same trio performed in support of Terrorvision at four shows across England from 2–5 May.
 The first Amorettes show as a quartet, with Jaye joining on bass guitar and Buchanan switching to rhythm guitar, was at the Osteguna Rock Festival in Vitoria-Gasteiz, Spain on 20 June.
 The band performed at the Blue Balls Festival in Lucerne, Switzerland, on 25 July supporting Airbourne, before returning to the UK for the Steelhouse Festival in Wales on 28 July to perform in support of Thin Lizzy, Living Colour and Uriah Heep among others.

 Jaye left both The Amorettes and Tequila Mockingbyrd on 11 September.
 She was replaced on a temporary basis in both bands by Mart Trail, who was also bass guitarist for Aaron Buchanan & The Cult Classics.
 His first performance with both The Amorettes and Tequila Mockingbyrd came at the same event, Rocking by the River 2 in Saltash, on 5 October.
 The band played their final show as Tequila Mockingbyrd on 16 November, in support of Massive Wagons in Sheffield.
 The last Amorettes show was at the WinterStorm Festival in Troon, on 30 November, supporting Last in Line and Uli Jon Roth, among others.

 The only recorded material to be released in 2019 was under the Tequila Mockingbyrd name, a single titled "Drunk When I Told Ya", featuring O'Toole, Montgomery, Buchanan and Jaye, with Jimi Hocking of The Screaming Jets on mandolin.

 The Hot Damn!

-The band was inactive from December 2019, and the remaining members formed a new group during 2020, during an inactive period for the music industry due to the COVID-19 pandemic.
+The Amorettes were inactive from December 2019, and the remaining members formed a new group during 2020, during an inactive period for the music industry due to the COVID-19 pandemic.
 Montgomery, O'Toole and Buchanan formed The Hot Damn! along with bass guitarist Lzi Hayes (New Device, Sophie Lloyd Band), and announced the new band during November 2020.